kamialie/education/readme.md

 Algorithm library contains functions to work with containers, like `min`, `max`, and `sort`.
-The only requirement for listed functions is to have a `less than` operator to the underlying data type.
+The only requirement for listed functions is to have a `less than` operator for the underlying data type.

 A lot of functions take range as parameters, where built-in `begin()` and `end()` can be used.